-Who Must File.-Form W-2 is filed by employers.
-If you have 250 or more Forms W-2, see instructions for Magnetic Media Reporting on page 3.
-Detailed employment information is given in Circular E, Employer's Tax Guide; Circular A, Agricultural Employer's Tax Guide; and the instructions for Form 942, Employer's Quarterly Tax Return for Household Employees.
+If you have 250 or more Forms W-2 to file, see instructions for Magnetic Media Reporting on page 2.
+Detailed employment information is given in Circular E, Employer's Tax Guide, and Circular A, Agricultural Employer's Tax Guide.
 Also, Pub.
-926, Employment Taxes for Household Employees, and Pub.
-937, Employment Taxes and Information Returns, provide additional information.
+926 and Pub.
+937, Employment Taxes, provide additional information.

-When To File.-File Copy A of Form W-2 with the entire first page of Form W-3, Transmittal of Wage and Tax Statements, by February 28, 1995.
+When To File.-File Copy A of Form W-2 with the entire first page of Form W-3, Transmittal of Wage and Tax Statements, by February 29, 1996.